Porges/ways-to-play/src/games/cokoo/index.md

 https://doi.org/10.25549/impa-m26099
 -->

-## See Also
+## See also

-Yote is a very similar game but lacks the “dropping” phase of Chokoo. {%gameref sija%} is also very similar but capture is by enclosure rather than jumping. {% gameref konane %} also has similar gameplay.
+{%gameref yote%} is a very similar game from neighbouring Senegal, which lacks the “dropping” phase of Chokoo. {%gameref sija%} is also very similar but capture is by enclosure rather than jumping. {% gameref konane %} also has similar gameplay.

 General references: the game is also re-described in @Murray2 [§4.4.5, p.
 83], but I think he misinterprets the description of the game.